onox/orka/README.md

 have suggestions or advice about the architecture, APIs, or performance, then do not hesitate to open a new [issue][url-issue].

-Make sure you have read the [contributing guidelines][url-contributing] before opening an issue or pull request.
+See the [contributing guidelines][url-contributing] for more information.

 ## License